SChakraborty-EC/Massive-MIMO-Matlab/README.md

 How to use the code: Two separate simulations cases are provided.
 The perfect channel state information (perfect CSI) simulation files are given in perfect_CSI folder.
 The imperfect CSI codes are given in Imperfect_CSI folder.

+Perfect CSI simulation:

+In this case we have added both simulation files as well as the script suitable for data export in consoliadate form.
+The exported data can be directly imported in origin for plot.

 IMPORTANT information:
 part of this codes are taken from https://github.com/IIP-Group/massiveMIMOdetection.git